J2ephyr/intellij-headless-formatter/README.md

 This will checkout all platform modules, and for each branch will format them and submit the changes on issue branches for the given version.

+## To reformat a single workspace do the following:

+1. git clone git@bitbucket.org:atlassian/intellij-headless-formatter.git
+2. ./bin/build.sh
+3. ./bin/codestyle.sh path/to/workspace/root/directory

+This will simply run the formatter on what is already present there.
+It will not check out or commit changes.
+This is useful for catching up a feature branch you're resurrecting, or for projects not yet part of the platform but following platform styles.